CS2103AUG2016-W15-C3/addressbook-level4/docs/DeveloperGuide.md

 The `UI` component,
 * Executes user commands using the `Logic` component.
-* Binds itself to some data in the `Model` so that the UI can auto-update when data in the `Model` change.
+* Binds itself to some data in the `Model` so that the UI can auto-update when data in the `Model` changes.
 * Responds to events raised from various parts of the Application and updates the UI accordingly.

 ### Logic Component